brandoryan/ipv4_solver/README.md

 # ipv4_solver
-Takes in n input for IP Address / Sub-Mask and then calculates network id and host id using bitwise operations
+Takes in n input for IP Address / Subnet Mask and then calculates network id and host id using bitwise operations